 Reducing Feline Stress During Visits to the Vet

-It is often assumed that vet visits for our feline friends are always going to be stressful and scary, but some procedures can be followed to help make these visits less anxious for our cats.
+It is often assumed that vet visits for our feline friends are always going to be scary and have stress, but some procedures can be followed to help make these visits less anxious for our cats.
 Some of these things are already done here at Blue Lake Animal Care Center, but these can often be done by you as well.
 Let’s see if you can make changes to help your cat feel safer during his/her trip:

 Invest in a quality plastic or nylon carrier